-With adsorption of atoms and of simple molecules on metals relatively well understood, interest has turned to the adsorption of organic molecules.1 There are many technological motivations for studying adsorption of electronically functional organic overlayers, e.g., organic light-emitting diodes (OLEDs) offer great promise for displays.2 Acenes and acene derivatives are of particular interest, not just because of their importance in organic semiconductors but also because of the self-organized structures that they form on surfaces.
+With adsorption of atoms and of simple molecules on metals relatively well understood, interest has turned to the adsorption of organic molecules.1 There are many technological motivations for studying adsorption of electronically functional organic overlayers, e.g., organic light-emitting diodes offer great promise for displays.2 Acenes and acene derivatives are of particular interest, not just because of their importance in organic semiconductors but also because of the self-organized structures that they form on surfaces.

-Arguably the most dramatic example of the latter is the giant regular honeycomb network formed by anthraquinone (AQ) on Cu(111).3 The pore diameter is unprecedentedly large, over 5nm, and each cell encloses over 200 uncovered Cu surface atoms.
-Our understanding is that the adsorption process is primarily due to van der Waals (vdW) interactions, the short-range arrangement is due to hydrogen bonding from an aromatic hydrogen on one AQ to an oxygen of a carbonyl group on its neighbor; we believe that the long-range regularity can be attributed to indirect interactions mediated by the metallic (Shockley) surface state centered around the zone center of noble metal (111) surfaces,4 in a mechanism analogous to that documented for atomic adsorbates.^{5,6,7,8,9,10}
+Arguably the most dramatic example of the latter is the giant regular honeycomb network formed by anthraquinone (AQ) on Cu(111).3 The pore diameter is unprecedentally large, over 5 nm, and each cell encloses over 200 uncovered Cu surface atoms.
+Our understanding is that the adsorption process is primarily due to van der Waals (vdW) interactions, the short-range arrangement is due to hydrogen bonding from an aromatic hydrogen on one AQ to an oxygen of a carbonyl group on its neighbor; we believe that the long-range regularity can be attributed to indirect interactions mediated by the metallic (Shockley) surface state centered around the zone center of noble-metal (111) surfaces,4 in a mechanism analogous to that documented for atomic adsorbates.^{5-10}

 In a first attempt to understand the details of the adsorption and self-organization of acene derivatives, we here consider the simplest member of this family, the monocyclic aromatic ring benzene (Bz).
-Adsorption of Bz on Cu(111) displays remarkable molecular-adsorption dynamics with observations^{11,12,13,14,15,16,17} of high mobility of individual Bz molecules at low temperatures, as well as a possibility for the Bz adsorbates to condense into two coexisting adsorbate-overlayer phases, C1 and C2, characterized by hexagonal nets with lattice constants 10.24 Å and 6.74 Å, respectively.
-For Bz, as for AQ, the adsorption energy arises primarily from van der Waals (vdW) interactions with conduction electrons on the Cu surface, with very small orbital changes and substrate-adsorbate charge transfers.18
+Adsorption of Bz on Cu(111) displays remarkable molecular-adsorption dynamics with observations^{11-17} of high mobility of individual Bz molecules at low temperatures, as well as a possibility for the Bz adsorbates to condense into two coexisting adsorbate-overlayer phases, C1 and C2, characterized by hexagonal nets with lattice constants 10.24 Å and 6.74 Å, respectively.
+For Bz, as for AQ, the adsorption energy arises primarily from vdW interactions with conduction electrons on the Cu surface, with very small orbital changes and substrate-adsorbate charge transfers.18

-The case of Bz on Cu(111), Fig. 1, provides a forum at which to show the power of a recently-developed vdW density functional (vdW-DF)^{19,20,21} to describe molecular physisorption on a system with extremely low corrugation.
+The case of Bz on Cu(111), Fig. 1, provides a forum at which to show the power of a recently developed vdW density functional (vdW-DF) (Refs.
+19-21) to describe molecular physisorption on a system with extremely low corrugation.
 Systems with low corrugation are interesting and challenging since they leave the adsorbates free to respond to weak direct and indirect mutual interactions which must therefore be described and analyzed in detail.
-Traditional density functional theory (DFT) calculations, based on local or semi-local approximations for the functional, provide detailed information about the variations in atomic-adsorbate energies 22,23,24 but cannot account for dispersive interactions.^{21,25,26} Thus, traditional DFT calculations have only a limited ability to compare binding energies, diffusion and rotation barriers for the molecular adsorption and does not permit an analysis of the adsorbate self-organization.
+Traditional density-functional theory (DFT) calculations, based on local or semilocal approximations for the functional, provide detailed information about the variations in atomic-adsorbate energies^{22-24} but cannot account for dispersive interactions.^{21,25,26} Thus, traditional DFT calculations have only a limited ability to compare binding energies, diffusion and rotation barriers for the molecular adsorption and does not permit an analysis of the adsorbate self-organization.
 In particular, the generalized gradient approximation (GGA) has proved inadequate for Bz on Cu(111).27 In this paper we report vdW-DF calculations of the subtle variation in the adsorption energy of individual molecules with bonding site, of the intermolecular vdW binding, and of the energy barriers for adsorbate dynamics at different adsorbate condensations.

-Furthermore, we use the vdW-DF results to analyze and possibly interpret the self-organization mechanisms observed for Bz adsorption on Cu(111).15 Assuming that
+Furthermore, we use the vdW-DF results to analyze and possibly interpret the self-organization mechanisms observed for Bz adsorption on Cu(111).15 Assuming that the admolecules form a close-packed (hexagonal) structure, we determine its lattice constant from the minimum of the interaction potential.
+For the more compact C2 phase, our vdW-DF calculations of the direct vdW binding indicate a preference for a lattice constant of 6.9 Å. Given the tendency of the